angular/angular/aio/content/guide/dynamic-form.md

 In both components  we're relying on Angular's **formGroup** to connect the template HTML to the underlying control objects, populated from the question model with display and validation rules.

 `formControlName` and `formGroup` are directives defined in `ReactiveFormsModule`.
-Our templates can can access these directives directly since we imported `ReactiveFormsModule` from `AppModule`.
+Our templates can access these directives directly since we imported `ReactiveFormsModule` from `AppModule`.
 <a id="questionnaire-metadata"></a>## Questionnaire data`DynamicFormComponent` expects the list of questions in the form of an array bound to  `@Input() questions`.

  The set of questions we have defined for the job application is returned from the `QuestionService`.